bit-current/DistributedTraining/README.md

 (WARNING : IN ACTIVE DEVELOPMENT)

 ## Vision
 This project aims to revolutionize distributed computing and mining by leveraging distributed training on the Bittensor blockchain.
 It introduces a scalable, efficient, and secure system for training deep learning models across distributed nodes.
-Participants are rewarded in TAO cryptocurrency for their computational contributions, fostering a decentralized ecosystem of computational resources.
+Participants are rewarded in TAO for their computational contributions, fostering a decentralized ecosystem of computational resources.

-## Usefulness
-- **Decentralized Computing:** Offers a framework for executing deep learning tasks across distributed nodes, reducing reliance on centralized cloud services.

 ## How to Use (Docker)